Early Literacy Tips

 Read to your baby, even before it seems they will understand.
 Your voice or signing is helping your baby’s brain develop.
 They love your voice and interactions!

 Scribbling is an early form of writing.
 Ask your child to “read” what they have written.

 Singing often breaks up syllables by assigning them different notes which makes them easier to hear.

 Encourage your newborn’s speech.
 As they “coo and gurgle,” talk back, repeating the sounds.

 Take turns holding a book and pointing at the pictures.
 Let your toddler turn the pages of a board book and respond to them when they point or react to the story.

 Play a rhyming game.
 Name a word and see if your child can name others that rhyme with it.

-Toddler - Ages 18 to 36 months.
+Toddler Storytime - Ages 18 to 36 months.
 Lively stories and movement activities support language development and introduce self-regulation skills.
-Join us for storytime and optional playtime after!
+Playtime to follow.

-Preschool - Ages 3 to 5 years.
+Preschool Storytime- Ages 3 to 5 years.
 Stories, movement and creative activities inspire curiosity and learning through play.
-Sessions will be held outdoors unless it's raining.
+Craft time to follow.